0 of 24 questions completed

 The European Union (EU), originally called the European Economic Community (EEC), was set up by six western European countries (Belgium, France, Germany, Italy, Luxembourg and the Netherlands) who signed the Treaty of Rome on 25 March 1957.

-More recently, important composers include Gustav Holst (1874-1934), whose work includes The Planets, a suite of pieces themed around the planets and the solar system.
+Important British composers include Gustav Holst, whose work includes The Planets, a suite of pieces themed around the planets and the solar system.

 The population of the UK in 1998 was 57 million people.